 It’s also 25 years ago, on Christmas Day, my husband and I got engaged!
 This year is a very special Christmas for us for that reason alone.

 With that in mind and the fact that I love the tinsel and the trimmings, we will just approach everything on a mini scale.

-Our fibre optic table top tree will be just as pretty as our gorgeous larger one and so much easier to enjoy decorating.
-I’ll be able to help without ending up in hospital so that’s a bonus!
-Our nativity scene will be the focus.
+Our pre lit tree will be the focus and is much easier to enjoy decorating.
+I’ll be able to help adorn it with special ornaments we’ve purchased over the years.
+It can hopefully be done in a paced fashion without me ending up in hospital so that’s a bonus!
+Our nativity scene will also be centre stage.

 We are going to listen to carols and watch as many Christmas shows as we like.

-We will have a Christmas dinner but will eat it in the lounge room in comfort while watching a movie or Christmas Special.
+We will have a Christmas dinner but will eat it in the lounge room in comfort, while watching a movie or Christmas TV Special.
 We’ll keep it all very simple with easy to prepare festive food.

 I need peace and quiet and no pressure.
 Isn’t that really what Christmas is all about?
 Peace on earth, goodwill to men?

 Glory to God in the highest, and on earth peace, good will toward men.
 Luke 2 v 14 KJV